The History of Electricity in Cyprus and the Electricity Authority of Cyprus (EAC)

 Establishment of a Third Power Station

 In spite of the enormity of the tragic events of 1974, the Cyprus economy made a rapid recovery.
 It soon became evident that there was a need to build a new power station to replace the ageing Dhekelia Station, which was by then becoming uneconomical.
 Work commenced in February 1980, on a site next to the old station, for the construction of the "Dhekelia ‘B’ Power Station".
 The first unit of 60MW was completed and commissioned in 1982.
 Additional units were commissioned in 1983, 1992 and 1993.
-The Dhekelia “B” Power Station was finally completed in 1993, with a total capacity of 360 MW.
+In 2018 the installed capacity of Dhekelia Power Station is 460MW (6 x 60MW Steam Units and 100MW for Internal Combution Engines).
 Following its completion, the Dhekelia “A” Power Station, which had operated for more than 30 years (usual lifetime of such a station), was decommissioned in June 2002 and then dismantled.

 New Power Station